 - 1. LabOne software supports typical modern GNU/Linux distributions (Ubuntu 14.04+, CentOS 7+, Debian 8+).
-The minimum requirements are glibc 2.17+ and kernel 3.10+. - 2.
-You have administrator rights for the system. - 3.
-The correct version of the LabOne installation package for your operating system and platform have been downloaded from the Zurich Instruments Download Center:
+The minimum requirements are glibc 2.17+ and kernel 3.10+. - You have administrator rights for the system.
+The correct version of the LabOne installation package for your operating system and uname -m in a command line terminal.
+If the command outputs x86\64 the x86-64 version of the LabOne package is required, if it displays aarch64 the ARM64 version is required.